-3the ASAA may provide a host rotation if requested or deemed appropriate an application to the Executive and/ or the Executive can recommend an application for Championship status.
+- A. The Advisory Committee for that activity can make an application to the Executive and/or the Executive can recommend an application for Championship status.
 Application must be made in writing to the Executive Committee by September 1 to be added to the Annual Planning Meeting Agenda (APM).
-A representative from the activity must be available to present and answer questions at the APM.
+A representative from the activity must be available to present and answer questions at the APM. - B. Applications must provide the following information: - Demonstrate the sport meets all Championship criteria. - II.
+Demonstrate positive reviews from convenors, that the Festival has moved around the province (if applicable) and provide financial statements showing the festival is financially sustainable. - III.
+Demonstrate how the activity is a schoolbased component (i.e. falls under school board jurisdiction, supported by administration, has